Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business trans.md

    1. Failure by the Translator to meet agreed order requirements or to provide a Translation which is fit for its stated purpose shall entitle the Client to:
       - reduce, with the Translator’s consent, the fee payable for work done by a sum equal to the reasonable cost necessary to remedy the deficiencies, and/or
       - cancel any further instalments of work being undertaken by the Translator.
 Such entitlement shall only apply after the Translator has been given one opportunity to bring the work up to the required standard.

    2. The entitlement referred to in clause 9.1, shall not apply unless the Translator has been notified in writing of all alleged defects.

    3. Any complaint in connection with a Translation Task shall be notified to the Translator by the Client (or vice-versa) within one month of the date of delivery of the Translation.
-If the Parties are unable to resolve the complaint, the matter may be referred by either Party to the Chartered Institute of Arbitrators.
+If the Parties are unable to resolve the complaint, the matter may be referred by either Party to an alternative dispute resolution actuary.
 Such referral shall be made no later than two months from the date on which the original complaint was made.

-   4. If a dispute cannot be resolved amicably between the Parties, or if either Party refuses to accept arbitration, the Parties shall be subject to the exclusive jurisdiction of the Courts of England and Wales.
-In any event this Agreement shall be construed in accordance with English law.
+   4. If a dispute cannot be resolved amicably between the Parties, or if either Party refuses to accept arbitration, the Parties shall be subject to the exclusive jurisdiction of the Courts of Spain.
+In any event this Agreement shall be construed in accordance with Spanish law.

 **10. Responsibility and Liability**
-   1. The Translation Task shall be carried out by the Translator using reasonable skill and care and in accordance with the provisions and spirit of the Code of Professional Conduct of the Institute of Translation and Interpreting.
+   1. The Translation Task shall be carried out by the Translator using reasonable skill and care and in accordance with the provisions and spirit of the German Federal Association of Interpreters and Translators (Bundesverband der Dolmetscher und Übersetzer e.V., BDÜ).

    2. Time and expense permitting, the Translator shall use his or her reasonable commercial endeavours to do the work to the best of his or her ability, knowledge and belief, and consulting such authorities as are reasonably available to him/her at the time.